liam-brha/weather/readme.md

 ## Container health
 Containers are not auto restarted when they go down or anything like that, causing problematic service reliability.
 Learning and implementing Kubernetes would solve this, though I am not in the state of mind right now to continue working on this godforsaken project.
 It went downhill as soon as I didn't properly write a design doc beforehand.

+## Dates
+Dates suck.
+It was problematic.
+As of writing, it is still problematic.
+The whole world should just use utc and abolish time zones.
+Even better lets just use unix time.

 # Testing
 Yeah no I didn't test properly.
 That's all I have to say for this heading.
 I don't know how to test things properly.